gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 !!! warning ""
     - Make sure your [drivers](../preparation.md/#drivers) are up-to-date.
-    - IF using Windows, disable `Shader Pre-caching` in :material-steam: Steam, located in `Settings` - `Downloads`.
+    - If using Windows, disable `Shader Pre-caching` in :material-steam: Steam, located in `Settings` - `Downloads`.
-    - If you are a Linux user, skip to [configuration](#configuration), since Proton already uses DXVK.
+    - If using Linux, skip to [configuration](#configuration), since Proton already uses DXVK.

 ---